AlaskaAirlines/auro-alert/docs/partials/description.md

-The `auro-alert` component renders inline notifications with automated styling elements.
+The `auro-alert` component renders inline notifications with automatic styling based on the alert type.